AFFORDABLE HOUSING SHOULD BE HEALTHY

 They are systemic—and they are preventable.

 Today, features like clean air systems, non-toxic materials, and thermal comfort are often marketed as premium upgrades—accessible primarily in high-end or “wellness” real estate.
+But these are not luxuries.
+They are baseline conditions for health.

 Healthy Homes Should Be the Standard—Not the Exception